You know what a stream looks like.

 found that returning beaver transformed a section of uniform

 deciduous forest into 32 different aquatic, emergent,

-A beaverless watershed will most likely contain a deeply
+A beaverless watershed will most likely contain

-wet and dry meadows, drowned, riparian,
+active and abandoned, wet and dry meadows, drowned, riparian,

 and dry forests, and different wetlands of all sizes,

-the many species living there will shift
+the many species living there will shift and repattern

-dams.
 These animals and the work they do are the key to biodiversity

 in the watershed.

-The importance of the beaver hasn’t gone unnoticed by
+The importance of the beaver hasn’t gone unnoticed

-have coined a phrase to describe animals
+ecologists have coined a phrase to describe animals

 like the beaver: Ecosystem engineers.
 These are organisms

 resources to other species, by causing physical changes

 in biotic and abiotic materials.
 In doing this they create

 and/or modify habitats.

-not wild about calling animals “engineers,” as my personal
+not wild about calling animals “engineers,”

-engineers “retarded beavers”—but
+rather call engineers “retarded beavers”—but

 the term is well established and will have to do here.

 Ecosystem engineers fall into two camps.
-In the first
+In the

-are called allogenic engineers, for those
+materials (they are called allogenic engineers, for those

 The second group are those which alter the environment

 by changes in their own bodies (autogenic engineers).
-Trees

-has written brilliantly of the way trees
+and Mollison has written brilliantly of the way trees

 focuses mainly on the effects of trees on the non-living

-world: how they affect rainfall,
+world: how they affect rainfall, hydrology, soil, clouds,

-They create habitat for many species amidst their trunks, branches,
+habitat for many species amidst their trunks, branches,

 water-filled crotches, leaves, and roots.
 The roots provide